echalmers/DataAnalysisTools/README.md

 4) Classification tree and random forest algorithms

 A C4.5-style decision tree class that can handle both continuous and discrete features.
-The ClassificationTree class is used by a random forest algorithm.
+Also a random forest algorithm based on the ClassificationTree class.

 The repository is a work in progress.
 Exception handling needs to be added, and there are other improvements to be made as well.
 I welcome any feedback or suggestions!